dotlang/language/README.md

 A set of core packages will be included in the language which provides basic and low-level functionality (This part may be written in C or LLVM IR):

-- Memory allocation functions (used for sequence and map types in std) which work with `ptr` type
 - Security policy (how to call a code you don't trust)
 - Calling C/C++ methods
 - Interacting with the OS